-Chuck's work with severe cases of pain and frustration with the complete absence of anatomy knowledge in traditional training led him to develop Clinical Thai Bodywork, which integrates traditional Thai techniques with trigger point therapy.
-Clinical Thai Bodywork/CTB has evolved into a comprehensive approach for restoring pain-free movement, Coaching the Body.
+Chuck's work with severe cases of pain and frustration with the results he could get with traditional training led him to develop Coaching The Body®, which integrates traditional Thai techniques with modern neuroscience and trigger point therapy.
+CTB has evolved into a comprehensive approach for restoring pain-free movement, Coaching the Body.
 Chuck taught the first CTB course in 2005, and has now expanded it to a 2-year online membership training program as well as numerous in-person classes.

 There have been many influences in Chuck's life that have merged in an interesting way in his approach to bodywork.
 He became interested in yoga, eastern philosophy and Buddhism as a teenager.
 He received his BA from the University of Chicago, where he spent a year in physics but then was the first student to enroll in a newly instituted multi-disciplinary program entitled Religion and the Humanities.
 His studies focused on the relationships between western psychology and Buddhist and yogic models of consciousness.

 During and after college, Chuck studied Kundalini yoga with Yogi Bhajan, spent some time living in an ashram and attended Naropa Institute in Boulder, Colorado, which had just been founded by Chogyam Trungpa, Rinpoche to further the study of Tibetan Buddhism and its relevance to the west.
 Naropa was an exciting "silk road" environment that had become a mecca for such luminaries as Alan Ginsberg, Gregory Bateson, Chogyam Trungpa, Anne Waldman, Gregory Corso, and many other musicians, artists, philosophers and creative explorers.